-- NOTE: To use DHCP tagging, see your DHCP server documentation. - On the server desktop, select Start > Administrative Tools > DHCP. - 2.
-In the left pane of the DHCP screen, click the domain where the thin clients are connected. - In the right pane of the DHCP screen, expand and right-click IPv4, and then click Set Predefined Options. - 4.
-In the Predefined Options and Values dialog, click Add. - 5.
+- NOTE: To use DHCP tagging, see your DHCP server documentation. - 1.
+On the server desktop, select Start > Administrative Tools > DHCP. - In the left pane of the DHCP screen, select the domain where the thin clients are connected. - In the right pane of the DHCP screen, expand and right-click IPv4, and then select Set Predefined Options. - In the Predefined Options and Values dialog, select Add. - 5.
 In the Option Type box, configure the options as described in the following table.